 Topics include: Sects, Cults and Religious Movements in Aotearoa New Zealand.
 Bioethics.
 Making Meaning.
-Jesus the Christ or Mary the First Disciple and Biblical Studies through Otago University, Dunedin by distance learning.
-See Mrs Cala for details.
+Jesus the Christ or Mary the First Disciple and Biblical Studies II.

-Assessment: Internal assessment 18 Level 3 credits
+Assessment: Internal assessment: 18 Level 3 credits While living out the Seasons and Feasts of the Liturgical Year.